projectcalico/calico/master/reference/calicoctl/resources/bgppeer.md

 If this is a `global` scoped BGP peer, all nodes in the cluster will attempt to establish a BGP connection with it.

 #### Node Peer
 A BGP peer can also be added at the `node` scope, meaning only a single specified node will peer with it.
-BGP peer resources of this nature must specify a `hostname` to inform Calico which Node this peer is targeting.
+BGP peer resources of this nature must specify a `node` to inform Calico which node this peer is targeting.

 ### Sample YAML